Keaddo/gearswap/README.md

 gearswap
 ========

-ffxi gearswap lua's for the jobs I play.
+ffxi gearswap luas for the jobs I play.

 notes
 ====